CCSI-Toolset/drmbuilder/README.md

 # DRMBuilder
-Generates a Matlab-based reduced model of the behavior of a dynamic system
+Generates data-driven dynamce reduced models from a high-fidelity dynamic model or from sampled transient data from an existing plant.

 ## Getting Started
 See installation and user guide documents in the [documentation](docs) subdirectory.